October 13, 2024 how to grow zinnias in pots

 Pruning for Bushier Growth

-If you want your zinnias to be fuller, especially the taller varieties, pinch back the growing tips when they’re young.
-This will encourage the plant to branch out and become bushier.
+If you want your zinnias to be fuller, especially the taller varieties, it’s a good idea to pinch back the growing tips when they’re young.
+This should get the plant to branch out and will then become bushier.

 Common Problems with Zinnias in Pots